parth2714/Dice-Game/README.md

 Rules:-

-1. goal is to reach a total of hundread points first to win.
+1. goal is to reach a total of hundred points first to win.

 2. you roll a dice which adds the number rolled to your current score.